 Being an adventurer had always interested him, but, unfortunately, he ended up on his screen most of the time.
 His screen time zapped all his energy and made his eyes gloss over.
 The screen hypnotized him!
-It took his mom calling him several times before he would respond.
+His mom had to call him several times before he would respond.
 He hadn't stepped outside of his house in months.
 Sometimes, he would even forget to eat!

 One day his mom came in and scolded him for being a gamer because he couldn't unplug from the screen.
-So his mom intervened, and then he was full of rage.
+So his mom intervened, and then he became full of rage.

-She reasoned with him, "Zack you must find something else to do or else I will take away your video games for a whole year!"
-Zack's mom was ok with him playing games a few hours a week but it seemed to be an addiction and take over all his life.
+She reasoned with him, "Zack you must find something else to do or I will take away your video games for a whole year!"
+Zack's mom was ok with him playing games a few hours a week but his screen time seemed to be taking over his life.